📚 gogiven - Awesome Go Library for Testing

 Inspired by YATSPEC.
 Another similar idea is JGiven, although both are Java based.

-Check out the HTML output generator used as a default here: htmlspec - using go's own template/html package.
+Check out the HTML output generator used as a default here: generator/htmlspec - using go's own template/html package.

 Feel free to contact me and help improve the code base or let me know if you have any issues or questions!